DarkEnergyProcessor/livesim2_async/docs/Storyboard.md

 ### `bool IsOpenGLES()`

 Check if current renderer is OpenGL ES.
-This can be used to select shader code to be used because Desktop GL shader and GLES shader
+This can be used to select shader code to use because Desktop GL shader and GLES shader code
 were bit different each other

 Returns: `true` if running under OpenGLES, `false` otherwise

-> This function returns `true` when running LOVE2D under desktop with [ANGLE](http://angleproject.org) renderer.
+> This function also returns `true` when running LOVE under desktop with [ANGLE](http://angleproject.org) renderer.

 *************************************************